zitongzhan/vggt/README.md

 ## Updates

-- [July 29, 2025] We’ve updated the license for VGGT to permit **commercial use**.
+- [July 29, 2025] We’ve updated the license for VGGT to permit **commercial use** (with the exception of military applications).
 All code in the repository is now under a commercial-use-friendly license.
 However, only the newly released checkpoint [**VGGT-1B-Commercial**](https://huggingface.co/facebook/VGGT-1B-Commercial) is licensed for commercial usage — the original checkpoint remains non-commercial.
 Full license details are available [here](https://github.com/facebookresearch/vggt/blob/main/LICENSE.txt).